OpenDevelopmentMekong/ODMM-Election-Dashboard-Viz/README.md

 ## Embedding
 You can embedded this visualization using iFrame or copying and pasting indexing [index.html](./index.html) into you page.
 The
 JavaScript and CSS could be hot linked to this repository or pasted inline.

+## Preview
+You can view this [dashboard in this page](https://opendevelopmentmekong.github.io/odmm-election-dashboard/)